VangelisP/Synopsis/README.md

 Upon a successful installation of this extension, declare your fields under Administer > Customize data and screens > Synopsis fields

+As an alternative, you can also import an initial configuration that is located [here](resources/configuration/initial_configuration.json) by navigating to `/civicrm/admin/settings/synopsis/configimport`.
+Once imported, page will redirect back to the Synopsis Fields.
+Save the form and you're done!

 * **CustomField ID** is the internal numeric ID that is being given when a CustomField is being created.
 Initially, this field is 0 but as soon as the customfield is being created, it will inherit the actual ID that is being stored in the DB.
 This field is **disabled** from editing.
 * **Machine name** is the internal name that is being given to a CustomField.
 Initially, this field is empty but as soon as the CustomField is being created, it will show up the machine name.
 This field is **disabled** from editing.
 * **Label** is the label of your CustomField.